Canterbury Cathedral - Canterbury

 Ingrained in British history is the famous and religious attraction of Canterbury Cathedral.
 A leading spiritual figurehead for the Church of England, and a UNESCO World Heritage Site.
 Many saints and royalty have worshipped at the cathedral.
 A visit to Canterbury Cathedral is a must for architecture, history, and religion enthusiasts!
 So, as you gather travel inspiration for your next trip to the county of Kent, here’s a general list of everything at Canterbury Cathedral!

 Want to go to Canterbury?
-Walk along the medieval city walls, mercery lane, take a punt on the river stour, Canterbury Castle and much more.
+Walk along the medieval city walls, Mercery Lane, take a punt on the River Stour, Canterbury Castle and much more.
 Part of our day tour from London.
 Find out more about our Dover Castle, White Cliffs and Canterbury day trip, which comes with a 10% discount below!

 A Brief History of Canterbury Cathedral